Manual Mistie Corrections (2D)

 Edit Mistie Corrections in bulk

 At Phase Correction, type the phase rotation angle to rotate the data.
-Accepted value is between -180° and 180°.
+The accepted value is between -180° and 180°.

 - At Amplitude Scale, type the amplitude scale to correct the amplitude of the line or volume.